Asad-Ismail/Image-Anomaly/README.md

 ## General Tips

 1. Use Sigmoid as last layer to restrict output between 0 and 1
-2. Use Nearest interpolation for resizing can effect max and min values a lot if using bilibear or cubic interpolation.
-4. Donot use cosine similarity metric as proposed in LAKE on images as images which can vary immensely can have very high cosine similarity metric
+2. Donot use cosine similarity metric on raw images as images can vary immensely can have very high cosine similarity metric

 References: